Welcome to UCL Bioethics and Medical Law Society!

 - External Speaker Events: a range of online seminars, debates, and webinars which invite world-leading thinkers in the scientific, legal, and political spheres.
 These events include collaborations with both UCL societies and external organisations.
 You will have the chance to meet and share your ideas with both your peers and professionals in both academia and industry.
 See below for topics we have previously covered, but this is not all there is - this year we hope to continue expanding our scope and invite you to participate!

 - Themed movie nights / film screenings: from the Louis Theroux series to My Sister's Keeper, we'll have online and in - person movie nights which we will all get together and watch relevant, compelling documentaries and movies that address underlying bioethical dilemmas.
 Come join these events for a great movie night!

 - Social events: coffee socials, meet and greets, pub quizzes and more.
 These socials will be both in-person and online.
 Everyone is welcome!
-Stay connected via our Facebook page and get membership for regular updates for all our socials and events.
+Stay connected via our Facebook page or Instagram page and get membership for regular updates for all our socials and events.

 Through our think tank platform, Think Bloomsbury, we also seek to go a step further and give students opportunities to conduct independant research, articulate policy recommendations, write, and advocate around issues that they are passionate about.
 BMLSoc will keep you updated with these opportunities - and we encourage you to get involved!
 Roles open to applications include.

 - Working group leads - leading research projects of your own choice

 - Working group members - participating in research groups